citp/privacy-policy-historical/t/ti/tim/times.com.md

 **Mail or Telephone Promotions**

 If, at any time, you prefer not to receive mail or telephone solicitations originated by The New York Times Home Delivery Department, or if you prefer that we do not share this information with third parties for marketing purposes, please e-mail us at [opt-out@nytimes.com](mailto:opt-out@nytimes.com?subject=Opt-out) or write to us at Customer Care, P.O.
-Box 217, Northvale, NJ 07647-0217.
+Box 8041, Davenport, IA 52808-8041.
 If you are a current newspaper subscriber, please remember to include your account number and phone number in the body of your e-mail or letter, and if you choose to opt-out via e-mail, please put "Opt-out" in the subject line.

 ### **IS MY INFORMATION PROTECTED?**